For more information on the IUP student conduct process, see the Student Behavior Regulations, located in the Code of Student Conduct and Procedures.

 What is the role of an advisor?

-What happens if an advisor does not act within the limitations outlined for him/her?
+What happens if an advisor does not act within the outlined limitations?

 What are the purposes of the university’s student conduct system?

-What are the responsibilities of an administrative hearing officer/student conduct board chairperson?
+What are the responsibilities of a hearing officer?